AET-DevOps25/team-continuous-disappointment/README.md

 | Database        | MongoDB           |
 | Vector Database | Qdrant            |
 | Auth            | GitLab LRZ SSO    |

+## Project Requirements Checklist

+We fulfilled all the project requirements for RecipAI.
+You can find our project requirements checklist here: [Project Requirements Checklist](requirements.md)

 ## Setup Instructions